Darth-Apple/Simple-MyBB-Reputation-Bars/readme.txt

 -------------------------------

 License: GPL version 3.

 Translations: This plugin is GPL licensed.
 You may translate as you wish!
 Many thanks to those who translate my plugins, your work is very much appreciated. :)

+Developers: If you're interested in forking this plugin (or otherwise modifying it or extending it) please feel free.
+If you distribute a modified version, please leave a link and credit to the original plugin.
+That's my only request!

 Author: Darth-Apple (MyBB Community Forums) @ http://makestation.net